VistaCareTech/vistacare_communications_docs/docs/flows/General/Daily Update of Lists by Subsite [Schedule].md

 <div class="note">
 <p class="admonition-title">IMPORTANT</p>
-<p>The links above point to the lists present on the Engineering subsite, however Flow will update the equivalent lists in each set subsite.</p>
+<p>The links above point to the lists present on the **Engineering** subsite, however Flow will update the equivalent lists in each set subsite.</p>
 </div>

 ## Excel Spreadsheets Involved in the Process
-* <a href="https://vistacaretech.sharepoint.com/sites/engineering/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2Fengineering%2FShared%20Documents%2FField%20Survey%2FDaily%20Field%20Collections&viewid=08c9b4b0%2D1976%2D4850%2Da879%2D28ef79748a25" target="_blank">DailyFieldCollections.xlsx</a>
-* <a href="https://vistacaretech.sharepoint.com/sites/engineering/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2Fengineering%2FShared%20Documents%2FField%20Survey%2FDaily%20Field%20Collections&viewid=08c9b4b0%2D1976%2D4850%2Da879%2D28ef79748a25" target="_blank">DailyUpdatedJobList.xlsx</a>
+There is no excel spreadsheets involved in the process.

 ## Example of Execution